Panic Attack Treatment

 Although panic attacks feel scary, they are not dangerous.
 You may feel like you’re dying, but you are not.
 You won’t stop breathing, faint or go crazy.
 You won’t have a heart attack.
 In therapy, you can learn strategies to help you remember that you are safe when you feel a panic attack coming on.
 We can teach you skills to calm your body and breath and counteract anxiety.

 After we have gone over these strategies, you can practice using them in the safe environment of the therapy office.
 Practicing techniques before an attack comes on will help you to stay calm when you experience panic attack symptoms outside of the therapy session.
-These coping strategies can also help you stop panic attacks before they fully begin.
+These coping strategies can help you stop panic attacks in their tracks.
 And, throughout sessions, you may begin to realize that panic attacks are not the end of the world.
 You don’t need to spend your life in fear of panic attacks.
 You can do the things you have been avoiding, and live the life you want.

 With the help of an experienced therapist, effective strategies and a willingness to engage in the therapy process, you can experience relief.
 We can teach you how to face your physical symptoms and catastrophic thoughts, rather than avoid them.
 You may believe that you can’t handle a symptom or emotion, but you can.
 You can learn relaxation techniques that turn off the anxiety response, turning the temperature down on panic, and empowering you to move forward in your life.

 Some people may be predisposed to having panic attacks by their family and genetic history.
 For people with panic disorder, the brain’s survival instincts are overactive.